zamazan4ik/awesome-pgo/README.md

 * Add more links to the existing projects how PGO is integrated into them
 * Write about PGO and library development.
 Maybe RocksDB or LevelDB as good examples of popular libraries?
 * Try to use PGO on some modules like Nginx VTS (https://github.com/vozlt/nginx-module-vts)
+* There is another PGO - PostGreSQL Operator from CrunchyDate ([GitHub](https://github.com/CrunchyData/postgres-operator)).
+It makes a bit harder to find information about Profile-Guided Optimization :)
 * Add a chapter about PGO tips:
   - PGO profiles are not written to a disk due to signal handlers.
 Overwrite them or customize.
 I highly recommend to tune software to write a profile to a disk with a signal (call `__llvm_dump_profile` or [similar functions](https://github.com/llvm/llvm-project/blob/main/compiler-rt/lib/profile/InstrProfiling.h) if you use Clang)
   - Partial profile sets are useful too since they usually covers a lot of hot paths (LLD and ClickHouse as en example).